Draxs/nksite/_posts/fashio/2018-08-27-Samsonite.md

 preview-title: "Excess baggage?
 Never with Samsonite"
 subtitle: "Fashion"
 categories: fashion
 excerpt: "I travel a lot for work so my luggage is an important part of my set up.
-Over the years, I have lost, destroyed and generally battered to death many suitcases and bags"
+Over the years, I have lost, destroyed and generally battered to death many suitcases and bags.
+In fairness, baggage handlers have helped"
 image: /images/fashion/samsonite/samsonite-featured-image.jpg
 permalink: /Excess-baggage-Never-with-Samsonite/
 ---